-This old-school joint has been around since the ‘20s when it opened in Euclid, and the fact that it’s still going is reason enough to keep the burgers just as classic: the legendary double-decker Big Guy, layered with cheese and the requisite crisp pickles, keeps diners flocking to the new E 200 St location to sink their teeth into nostalgia.
+This old-school joint has been around since the ‘20s when it opened in Euclid, and the fact that it’s still going is reason enough to keep the burgers just as classic: the legendary double-decker Big Guy, layered with cheese and the requisite crisp pickles, keeps diners flocking to the new East 200 Street location to sink their teeth into nostalgia.

-It’d be easy for a place to get lost on the West 6th strip, in a haze of nightclubs and late-night eateries.
+It’d be easy for a place to get lost on the West Sixth strip, in a haze of nightclubs and late-night eateries.
 And it’d be even easier for a burger to get lost in a seafood restaurant modeled after a Key West crab shack.
-Luckily, this place is putting a house-made crab cake, along with Key lime aioli, on top of its surf and turg burger, and then throwing it all on a brioche bun.
+Luckily, this place is putting a house-made crab cake (with Key lime aioli) on top of its surf-and-turf burger, and then throwing it all on a brioche bun.
 You’ll always find your way back to something that delicious.

-Yes, Tremont is a flush with new, trendy hotspots.
-But there’s something about this unpretentious place, which happens to have one of the best-kept-secret panoramic views of Downtown, and by “something” we mean the Sweet Head: a badass burger covered in sweet jalapeño sauce and served on a toasted sourdough bun.
+Yes, Tremont is flush with new, trendy hotspots.
+But there’s something about this unpretentious place, which happens to have one of the best-kept-secret panoramic views of Downtown, and by “something” we mean the Hoopple burger: it's topped with grilled salami & ham, provolone cheese with all the fixings, and Hoopples' house sauce.

-Unassuming and off the beaten path, this neighborhood watering hole has all the makings of the perfect burger-and-a cheap beer spot: it’s laid-back enough that it has a whole build-your-own burger menu, but we recommend going with its namesake number, the Eastland, which starts with fresh-ground round and piles on a generous serving of salami and Italian dressing.
+Unassuming and off the beaten path, this neighborhood watering hole has all the makings of the perfect burger-and-a cheap-beer spot.
+It’s laid-back enough that it has a whole build-your-own burger menu, but we recommend going with its namesake option, the Eastland, which starts with fresh-ground round and piles on a generous serving of salami and Italian dressing.

-Burgers are plentiful in this neighborhood, from unassuming watering holes to a bumper crop of hip additions, but this place, which boasts constantly rotating tap options, monthly burger specials, and seriously creative drink concoctions, has ‘em all beat with this favorite -- The Devil Made Me Do It -- that comes topped with four slices of bacon, house-made deviled egg salad, pepper Jack, and spiked with smoked paprika mayo.
+Burgers are plentiful in this neighborhood, from unassuming diners and dives to a bumper crop of hip additions, but this place, which boasts constantly rotating tap options, monthly burger specials, and seriously creative drink concoctions, has ‘em all beat with this favorite -- The Devil Made Me Do It -- that comes topped with four slices of bacon, house-made deviled egg salad, pepper jack, and spiked with smoked paprika mayo.

-There’s a reason this grass-fed beef-based local chain has been unstoppable, and the Green Eggs and Ham burger, topped with prosciutto and... youguessedit!... a fried egg (along with warm green spinach, crispy Parmesan, and basil mayo) may or may not be that reason.
-Either way, you should definitely eat it.
+There’s a reason this grass-fed beef-based local chain has been unstoppable, and the Forester burger may or may not be that reason.
+Either way, with wild mushrooms, caramelized onions, crispy shiitake mushrooms, and truffle aioli, you should definitely eat it.

 We’re calling it now: the ladies of Betty’s are the new queens of Cleveland burgers.
 This mobile operation -- which seems to be everywhere these days -- has mile-high burgers and homemade cheesy tater tots.
-These delicacies come in all kinds -- packed with barbecue-ready onion rings and pulled pork, or brunch-inspired egg and bacon jam.
-And that’s just two -- we recommend sampling each.
-That is, after you master the art of fitting one in your mouth.
+These delicacies come in all kinds, packed with barbecue-ready onion rings and pulled pork, or brunch-inspired egg and bacon jam.
+And that’s just two of them!
+We recommend sampling each -- that is, after you master the art of fitting one in your mouth.

 Akron & other locations

 The real kid from Akron might be the infamous, grand Galley Boy.
 No meal is quite as synonymous with the area, and this burger joint, built in 1934, is more than just still kicking.
-The classic double decker Gallery Boy comes doused in secret sauces.
-We’re not quite sure what those are (something BBQ-y?), but they’re enough to keep people coming back for more for almost a century.
+The classic double decker Galley Boy comes with a green olive on top, doused in secret sauces.
+We’re not quite sure what those are (something between tartar sauce, relish, and Miracle Whip?), but they’ve been enough to keep people coming back for more a century.
 These days, if you’re not willing to trek to the original location or one of the handfuls of outposts, you can even grab a burger from the freshly minted Swensons food truck.
 Wash it all down with -- what else? -- a sweet, rich milkshake.

 Graffiti has always been playful, and that characteristic is one of its finest traits.
 (That, and it has one of the most lovely patios in Cleveland.
 And that dessert with fried cookie dough, ice cream, and candy.
 We could go on all day.)
 The Angus beef Graffiti Burger comes topped with local goat cheese, pickled banana pepper, and capped with a fried green onion.
 This tucked-away restaurant is known for being bright and colorful -- this flavor-punched twist on the classic burger is no exception.